bartongroup/RATS/README.md

 Eventually we hope to make it available through [Bioconductor](https://bioconductor.org/).
 Instructions on how to install packages through Bioconductor can be found on the [Bioconductor installation guide](https://www.bioconductor.org/install/).
 Installing through Bioconductor should take care of dependencies automatically.

-## Loading and using rats
+## Loading rats

-Once you have obtained rats through one of the above standard ways, you must then load it into R with the following command:
+Once you have obtained rats through one of the above standard ways, you must then load it into R with the following command, before being able to use it:

 ```r
 library("rats")